ror-community/ror-records/README.md

 1. Go to https://github.com/ror-community/ror-updates/actions/workflows/update_last_mod.yml(Actions > Update last modified date in the ror-updates repository)
 2. Click Run workflow at right, choose the rc-vX.X branch, enter the planned release date in the "Date value to populate last_modified field with (YYYY-MM-DD)" field and click the green Run workflow button.
 If the directory containing the files you'd like to update has a different name from the branch you're working on, enter name of that directory.
-3. It will take a few minutes for the workflow to run (can be longer for large releases or if the Geonames API is disagreeable).
-If sucessful, the workflow will update ROR record JSON files in the branch that you specified, a green checkbox will be shown on the workflow runs list in Github, and a success messages will be posted to the #ror-curation-releases Slack channel.
-If the workflow run is unsuccessful, an red X will be shown on the workflow runs list in Github and an error message will be posted to Slack.
-To see the error details, click the action run URL in the Slack message, ex `Please check: https://github.com/ror-community/dev-ror-records/actions/runs/8978212832`
+3. Click the green Run workflow button.
+Success/error status will be shown in Github actions and posted to the #ror-curation-releases Slack channel.

 ## Validate files again in ror-updates
 After all record updates above are complete, record files should be validated again to ensure that the changes applied by the script are still schema-valid.
 During this validation run, relationships and locations should also be validated.